Rebecca Rose: Influences

 Rose repeatedly credits Sam Wagstaff as an inspiration for her silver work.
 She takes note of the advances he made bringing photography into the limelight as an art form and was greatly influenced by his plans to do the same with silver sculpture. but AIDS took his life before he could see it manifest.
-In the documentary, “Black White + Grey,” Sam Wagstaff had amassed a considerably large collection of sterling silver sculpture, from which Rose was inspired to make his dream a reality.
+In the documentary Black, White + Grey, Wagstaff had amassed a considerably large collection of sterling silver sculpture, from which Rose was inspired to make his dream a reality.
 Andy Warhol is another often-cited influence, as he was a collector of unique silver, specifically silver jewelry.
-His quote, “It would be very glamorous to be reincarnated as a big ring”, is quoted on Rose's official website.
-The quote is truncated from the original quote taken from the documentary Superstar- The Life and Times of Andy Warhol, which states, “It would be very glamorous to be reincarnated as a big ring on Elizabeth Taylor’s finger”.
+His quote, "It would be very glamorous to be reincarnated as a big ring", is quoted on Rose's official website.
+The quote is truncated from the original quote taken from the documentary Superstar- The Life and Times of Andy Warhol, which states: "It would be very glamorous to be reincarnated as a big ring on Elizabeth Taylor's finger."

 Rose often relates the movie Johnny Tremain (Film), which she watched in her youth, as another major influence in her life.
-In a 2012 interview in “Nothing to Nobody Magazine”, she describes the similarities between her and the fictional character who is “boldly confident, clashes with religion, often misunderstood, fights against injustice, and stands for the freedom of man and basic human rights at the start of the Revolutionary War.
+In a 2012 interview in Nothing to Nobody Magazine, she describes the similarities between her and the fictional character who is "boldly confident, clashes with religion, often misunderstood, fights against injustice, and stands for the freedom of man and basic human rights at the start of the Revolutionary War.
 Johnny Tremain is a Silversmith apprentice who, while casting a cup handle carved from wax, scalds his hand on molten silver.
-The image of the bright red liquid metal and his scarred, disfigured hand burned into my brain and popped up in my subconscious at random times growing up...”
+The image of the bright red liquid metal and his scarred, disfigured hand burned into my brain and popped up in my subconscious at random times growing up..."